pulse2percept/pulse2percept/CONTRIBUTING.rst

 sort out version differences (see `reST directives`_):

-*  Whenever a new API call is added, include a ``.. versionadded::`` statement at the end of the docstring that mentions the pulse2percept version where the feature first appeared.
+*  Whenever a new API call is added, include a ``.. versionadded::`` statement right before listing the function parameters that mentions the pulse2percept version where the feature first appeared.
-*  Whenever the API of a function/class is changed, include a ``.. versionchanged::`` statement at the end of the docstring that explains what/how functionality changed in a particular pulse2percept version.
+*  Whenever the API of a function/class is changed, include a ``.. versionchanged::`` statement right before listing the function parameters that explains what/how functionality changed in a particular pulse2percept version.

 .. _reST directives: https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html